Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 {\texttt{SanityCheck}\xspace} {\texttt{VetoSanityCheck}\xspace} [1]{\ensuremath{x_{#1}}} [1]{\ensuremath{z_{#1}}}

-We now describe our approach.
-Let us fix a positive integer $t$ and let $((C,V), d, \solk)$ be an instance of $t$-Approval-DCDC, where $V=(v_1,v_2,\ldots,v_n)$.
-(We focus on the case of $\constantk$-Approval and later we will argue how to adapt the results to apply to the case of $\constantk$-Veto.)
+We first describe our approach to proving the theorem and give the formal proof below.
+Let us fix a positive integer $t$ and let $((C,V), d, \solk)$ be an instance of $t$-Approval-DCDC, where $V=(v_1,\ldots,v_n)$.
+We focus on the case of $\constantk$-Approval and later we will argue how to adapt the results to apply to the case of $\constantk$-Veto.
 We guess a candidate $p$, whose role is to defeat the despised candidate $d$.
 For each such candidate~$p$ we do the following.
-First, we make an initial brute-force search: For each voter, we ``guess'' one of at most four possible choices of how $d$ and $p$ would gain points after our action of deleting candidates: \begin{enumerate} \item choice one: only $d$ receives one point, \item choice two: only $p$ receives one point, \item choice three: both candidates receive one point, and \item choice four: neither $p$ or $d$ receive a point. \end{enumerate} We record our guesses in vector $\scorevec$.
-For each guessed $p$ and $\scorevec$, we check if giving the points according to our guesses in $\scorevec$ guarantees that $p$ has more points than $d$.
-If so, we run an integer linear program to verify if it is at all possible to ensure that every voter gives points to candidate $p$ and $d$ as described by vector $\scorevec$, and to compute the smallest number of candidates we have to delete to ensure this.
+First, we make an initial brute-force search: For each voter, we ``guess'' one of at most four possible choices of how $d$ and $p$ would gain points after our action of deleting candidates: \begin{enumerate} \item choice one: only $d$ receives one point, \item choice two: only $p$ receives one point, \item choice three: both candidates receive one point, and \item choice four: neither $p$ nor $d$ receive a point. \end{enumerate} We record our guesses in vector $\scorevec$.
+For each guessed $p$ and $\scorevec$, we check whether giving the points according to our guesses in $\scorevec$ guarantees that $p$ has more points than $d$.
+If so, then we run an integer linear program to verify if it is at all possible to ensure that every voter gives points to candidates $p$ and $d$ as described by vector $\scorevec$, and to compute the smallest number of candidates we have to delete to ensure this.
 The complete procedure, for the case of $\constantk$-Approval-DCDC, is given as Algorithm~\ref{alg:fpt-approval-dcdc}.

-\begin{lemma} For each fixed integer~$\constantk\ge 1$, $\constantk$-Approval-DCDC and $\constantk$-Veto are both fixed-parameter tractable when parameterized by the number of voters. \end{lemma}

-\begin{proof} We start by considering the case of $\constantk$-Approval-DCDC.
+\begin{proof}[Proof of Theorem~\ref{lem:approval-dcdc-fpt}] We start by considering the case of $\constantk$-Approval-DCDC.
 The running time for Algorithm~\ref{alg:fpt-approval-dcdc} is easy to verify: we guess a candidate~$p$ and a possible way of giving $p$ and $d$ points, followed by running an ILP.
 Therefore, the running time is $O(m\cdot 4^n)$ times the cost of running the ILP.
 The ILP has $3^n$ variables and $(3^n+2n)$~constraints.
-Thus, employing the famous result by~\citet{len:j:integer-fixed}, our algorithm runs in $O^*(4^n \cdot f(n))$ where $f$ is a function that describes the running time of the ILP solver and solely depends on $n$~\citet{len:j:integer-fixed,Kan87}.
+Thus, employing the famous result by~\citet{len:j:integer-fixed}, our algorithm runs in $O^*(4^n \cdot f(n))$ where $f$ is a function that describes the running time of the ILP solver and solely depends on $n$~\shortcite{Kan87,len:j:integer-fixed}.